 Not all car rental companies will include Collision Damage Waiver when you hire a car, so it’s always worth checking ‘what’s included’ before you hire.
 Without this, you may be left liable for the full cost of the vehicle.

 Collision Damage Waiver is often subject to an excess, which can range between 500 EUR and 1,500 EUR*Your insurance4carhire policy is designed to cover the excess you’ll be left liable for, and will also include damage to the windows, tyres, undercarriage, roof and headlights which may be excluded from the car rental company’s insurance.
-Just be aware, we won’t cover for any accidental damage you might have to the interior of the vehicle.
+Just be aware, we won’t provide cover for any accidental damage you might have to the interior of the vehicle.

 You can read more about this in our guide – ‘Collision Damage Waiver and Supplementary Liability Insurance explained’